bevyengine/bevy/examples/README.md

 open bevy_mobile_example.xcodeproj/
 ```

 which will open xcode.
-You then must push the zoom play button and wait
+You then must push the zoom zoom play button and wait
 for the magic.

 Example | File | Description